StephenRoddy/58IndicesLangTrans/README.md

 In the interests of anonymity, the name of the artist has not been provided.

-## The Piece:
+## Directions

-Directions:
-1. Press Play Index to hear an index and see the translation.
+    Follow link for the Piece: [Click Here for the Piece] (https://stephenroddy.github.io/58IndicesLangTrans/) Press Play Index to hear an index and see the translation.
-2. Press Play Index again to hear another one.
+    Press Play Index again to hear another one.

-[Click Here for the Piece] (https://appdemo-lgtm.github.io/JLNProjectISSTA/)
+[Click Here for the Piece] (https://stephenroddy.github.io/58IndicesLangTrans/)

+## Technical/Performance Requirements:

+The audio is mixed for a standard stereo setup.
+The entire performance is available as a web app.
+The piece can be installed using two stereo speakers, a screen/projector and an interaction medium.
+The piece can also be made available for the audience to experience via the Web App.
+This can be launched locally from a laptop or accessed online during the performance.

 ## Credits